 Stuff them with pizza ingredients.
 Add marinara sauce, mozzarella, and your desired toppings to each bell pepper half.

 Bake.
-Place them in a baking dish, spray them with olive oil, and bake them for 20-30 minutes in a 400°F oven, until the peppers are tender-crisp and the cheese is melted.
+Place the peppers in a baking dish, spray them with olive oil, and bake them for 20-30 minutes in a 400°F oven until they are tender-crisp and the cheese is melted.

-Although it's best to layer the filling - sauce, cheese, more sauce, and more cheese - when I'm feeling lazy I simply add the sauce, then the cheese, then the toppings.
+- It's best to layer the filling - sauce, cheese, more sauce, and more cheese.
+But when I'm feeling lazy, I simply add the sauce, then the cheese, and then the toppings.

 I like to use bell peppers.
 You can also use mini peppers or - if you enjoy spicy food - poblano peppers.
 It's pretty when you use different pepper colors.

-You could try broiling it six inches below the heating element (not directly below) for 3-5 minutes.
-But I prefer baking this dish.
-When broiling, you run the risk of burning it, and it can also result in the peppers being too crunchy.
+If your baking dish is broiler-safe, you could try broiling the pizza six inches below the heating element (not directly below) for 3-5 minutes.
+But I prefer baking.
+When broiling, you run the risk of burning the pizza, and it can also result in the peppers being too crunchy.

-There are several veggies that can be used as an alternative pizza base.
-A few of my favorites are portobello mushrooms, eggplants, and zucchini.
+Several veggies can be used as an alternative pizza base.
+A few of my favorite veggie-based pizzas are portobello pizza, eggplant pizza, and zucchini pizza bites.

-I love making this dish for lunch.
-It's so tasty and filling and you don't need anything else to go with it.
-Here's my lunch plate from the other day:
+Pepper pizza is perfect for lunch.
+It's delicious and filling, and you don't need anything else to go with it.
+Here's a typical lunch plate:

-If I make this recipe for dinner, I also add an easy side dish such as microwave broccoli or arugula salad.
+If I make this recipe for dinner, I add an easy side dish like microwave broccoli or arugula salad.

 Recipe Card